TakeprofitTechnology/ReleaseNotes/WebConfigurator.md

 # Takeprofit Web GUI Configurator

+## Version 2025.3.13.679 (13 March, 2025)
+### Changes
+* SwapControlCenter MT5: Fixed the bug with not all the available groups were visible.

 ## Version 2025.3.14.673 (14 March, 2025)
 ### Changes
 * For Kloshira MT4: WebGUI header has been redesigned;